DebyO2/Panthematic/README.md

 - The game promotes the idea that eating carrots are healthy
 - It tells us to keep surviving and not to stop
 - It says not to go outside(in reference to you which is inside the car) in a pandemic
+- some features may appear as bugs but there are not, like the stairs taht pulse